uriel-reyes/ct-content-carousel/README.md

 # Content Carousel Component

-The Content Carousel is a versatile component that displays a series of slides, allowing users to cycle through them manually using navigation arrows or dots or automatically at a set interval.
+The Content Carousel is a versatile component for commercetools Frontend that displays a series of slides, allowing users to cycle through them manually using navigation arrows or dots or automatically at a set interval.
 It supports image slides as well as YouTube video slides.

 ## Features